PawelGambus/meaningful_data/fastai-chapter_1.md

 Using pretrained models is a **commonly overseen method that is the most important to get more accurrate mmodels, more quickly, with less data and less time and money.**

 Using a pretrained model for a diffferent task than it was originally trained for is called  **transfer learning**.
 In 2020 still a big problem cause not many pretrained models+a lot of things that could not be just transferred.

+**fit** vs **fine_tune**: fit (or train)is for new models, fine_tune for pretrained models (we don't want to throuw away the previously learned things).
+Technically fine_tuning is a transfer learning technique used on a pretrained model.

+**epoch** one run through all the items of the training dataset

+Contrary to popular belief (and mine also!), it is possible to inspect what is happening withing the neural network (there's a whole branch of research on that).

+It might be a good idea to use CNN for different patterns recognition: You can transform your data into an image.
+And if a human is able to distingush the categories, so should a CNN be able to do a proper classification.
+Conclusion: be creative with how you represent your data!

+**Loss** vs **metric**.
+Both show how good the model is.
+Loss is for SGD, a metric is for humans.

+Machine learning: a discipline in which we define a program not by writing it entirely ourselvs but by leaning from data.
+Deep learning-a subcategory of machine learning which uses neural networks